Blow (Beyoncé song): Critical reception

 "Blow" was compared to the music of Prince (left), Janet Jackson (center) and Justin Timberlake (right), who also co-wrote the song.

 Writing for Rolling Stone, Rob Sheffield called the song the best one on the album.
 Jon Dolan of the same website described it as the "hottest slinky Seventies electro-soul jammy".
 Idolator reviewer Mike Wass described it as a "contender for the song of [2013]."
 The A.V.
 Clubs Evan Rytlewski thought that the song was "the last great disco song" of 2013.
 AllMusic's Andy Kellman chose the song as the best one on the album, writing that it is a "playfully risqué boogie loaded with instantly memorable lines".
 Emily Mackay of NME wrote: "[The] Most gleefully brazen of all [on the album]... is the soft-focus disco-tinged romp 'Blow'".
 Mesfin Fekadu of the Associated Press wrote that "the old school-flavored" song was one of the best on the whole album.
 Melissa Locker of Time described it as "one of the better tracks on the album".
 While reviewing the album Jody Rosen of Vulture hailed the song as "beatific" and added that it had potential to become a future hit.
 In another review he wrote that it "find[s] a sweet spot between nostalgia trip and future shock".
 Chris Talbott and Mesfin Fekadu of the Associated Press described "Blow" as "addictive".
-Digital Spy's Robert Copsey wrote in his review that the "hipster funk" song was the closest one to being a single from the album and one of "the most obvious chart contenders".
+Digital Spys Robert Copsey wrote in his review that the "hipster funk" song was the closest one to being a single from the album and one of "the most obvious chart contenders".
 Under the Radar editor Ryan E.C.
 Hamm felt that the song "could skyrocket up the charts".
 USA Todays Amanda Dobbins felt that the song should have been released during the summer of 2014 as "It has that feel-good '70s sound that's very popular right now".